nickysemenza/lighting-control/README.md

 - [ ] Philips Hue [maybe with this?](https://github.com/peter-murray/node-hue-api)
 - [ ] Scheduling
+- [ ] Amazon Dash Buttons
 - [ ] Rework the web interface
 - [ ] API tokens
 - [ ] Make `updateDMX` be listening for redis changes
+- [ ] ability to put a cue on the front of the queue
+- [ ] Better dimmer support
+- [ ] Better support for white channel